LaloLoop/Despenso/MobileApps/iOS/Despenso/README.md

 ## Testing

-The app has Unit tests, that are manually mocked if encessary.
-There's a level to which tests no longer occurr, and it's defined at the Core group, which is the lowest level interaction with the Framework.
-If we went a level deepere, we'd need to mock the Framework classes which is currently not supported by Swift and the lack of reflection as in other languages.
+The app has Unit and UI tests.

+For unit tests some dependencies are manually mocked if necessary.
+There's a level to which tests no longer occur, and it's defined at the [Core group](Despenso/Core/), which is the lowest level interaction with the Framework.
+If we went a level deeper, we'd need to mock the Framework classes which is currently not supported by Swift and its lack of reflection available in other languages.

-In my experience, there's no point in testing exact calls to functions in classes, since that is kind of programming the actual implementation, which makes brittle tests.
-Tests in for the perspective of this project, work best if oriented into the expected behavior of the code.
+In my experience, there's no point in testing exact calls to functions in classes, since that is kind of testing the actual implementation, which makes brittle tests.
+Tests in the perspective of this project, work best if oriented into the expected behavior of the code.

+UI tests with run without mocking, which make them more like E2E tests.

 ## ToDos